smallblue2/Hako/docs/documentation/doc_generation/user_manual/user_manual.md

 \includegraphics[width=1\textwidth,keepaspectratio]{./assets/filebrowser-labelled.png}

 Directories have a "folder" icon.
-Files have a "notes" icon.
+Files have a "file" icon.

-The bottom-left contains "breadcrumbs", which shows your relative path from the root.
+The bottom-left contains "breadcrumbs", which shows your relative path from the root (NOTE: you can click them too).

 \includegraphics[width=1\textwidth,keepaspectratio]{./assets/filebrowserctx-labelled.png}